 The Trump administration says that expenditure would be offset by reductions of several thousand dollars in the cost of new vehicles.
 It further argues that those reduced costs would allow more consumers to purchase newer, safer cars, which it says would save up to 1,000 lives annually.
 Many independent experts are skeptical of those claims.

 “The law requires fuel economy standards in order to save fuel, and yet this proposal does just the exact opposite,” Shannon Baker-Branstetter, senior policy counsel for Consumers Union, the advocacy arm of Consumer Reports, said in a statement.
-“Thanks to emissions and efficiency rules, consumers have saved billions of dollars on fuel over the last 5 years and pollution has dropped.
+“Thanks to emissions and efficiency rules, consumers have saved billions of dollars on fuel over the last five years, and pollution has dropped.
 Rather than capitalize on this progress and continue with plans to strengthen fuel efficiency and cut pollution, this move by regulators will ultimately leave consumers footing a higher bill.”